Tubbz-alt/PhoneGSM-Server/README.md

 Indeed, we have a few options.
 You could pay for such a service, you could purchase a GSM Module, or shield (for an Arduino, Particle board, etc.), or you could use a USB Voice Modem attached to your computer which you would talk to with AT commands.

-With a little bit of a "hacker" mindset, however, we can easily turn an old phone into a fully functioning GSM Module equivalent, which will forward calls or text messages to a server of our choosing (I use a RaspberryPi).
-Once recieved, we can trip a callback function or eventhandler on whatever client is listening.
-At that point, you can handle the input stream however you like.'
+With a little bit of a "hacker" mindset, however, we can easily turn an old phone into a fully functioning GSM Module equivalent, which will forward calls or text messages over a WebSocket to a server of our choosing (I use a RaspberryPi).
+Once recieved, we can execute a Callback Function or Eventhandler on the server, or on whatever client is listening.
+At that point, you can handle the input stream however you like.

+--Work In Progress